-You need a good set of cookware to go with your new Samsung range, and we love this 10-piece comprehensive set from All-Clad.
-It’s attractive, nonstick, and oven safe to 500°F.
+Nonstick cookware set: You need a good set of cookware to go with your new Samsung range.

-Avid cooks need a good set of cookie and roasting sheets to use in their new oven.
-Rachael Ray offers quality options at a low price, including this trio of nonstick pans that are easy to clean and oven safe to 500°F.
+Baking sheets: Avid cooks need a good set of cookie and roasting sheets to use in their new oven.

 Some Samsung ranges come equipped with a Sabbath mode in order to adhere to certain religious standards and guidelines for holidays and days of rest.

 A. All Samsung ranges include a convenient self-cleaning feature for the oven.
 Some models have a steam-cleaning option, which is quicker than the self-cleaning method but leaves water at the bottom of the oven that needs to be wiped up.
 You’ll need to remove the oven racks and wash them separately in warm water and dish soap.
 The same applies to the grates on a gas range.
 It’s recommended that you use a ceramic cleaner the first time you clean your stovetop.
 You might need to use a scraper on hardened spills.
 Clean the range exterior with a damp cloth and white vinegar.